-- Material: Polyester fill and cotton cover
+- Material: polyester fill and cotton cover

 - Sleep trial: 30 nights

-- Machine washable: No
+- Machine washable: no

 Comforters and duvets are fairly similar.
 Duvets generally contain a fill of natural or alternative down that’s loosely packed for a fluffier look and feel.
 While duvets with heavier fill make great bedding options for colder climates, hot sleepers may sleep better under a more lightweight duvet.

-The company says their polyester fill is hypoallergenic and cruelty-free.
+The company says the polyester fill is hypoallergenic and cruelty-free.
 It’s also sewn down to help prevent bunching.
 Breathable cotton helps keep the cover cool and comfortable, and duvet loops help secure this insert inside a duvet cover of your choice.